victoriza/synch/README.md

 The completed source code for this tutorial is available at <a href="http://www.github.com/sinch/app-app-calling-android" target="_blank">github.com/sinch/app-app-calling-android</a>.</p>

+This covers building an Android app to app system.
+If you are looking for app to phone, check out our [other tutorial here](https://www.sinch.com/tutorials/app-to-phone-calling-android/).

 ##Setup

 First, you will need to create a new project in Android Studio.
 (You can use Eclipse if you like, but this tutorial was built and tested in Android Studio.)